streamingfast/substreams/docs/new/getting-started/evm/emv-first-sql.md

 10. `Is it a factory contract?`: choose whether the smart contract is a factory contract.
 If it is, you will be required to provide the event that signals the creation of new contracts and the address of one of the created contracts (so that the ABI can be retrieved).

 11. `Add another contract`: choose if you want to index another contract.
-You track as many contracts as you need.
+You can track as many contracts as you need.

 13. `Directory`: choose the directory where the project will be created.